Debson/Faceless/README.md

 ![](Faceless_GIFS/special2.gif)

-And that's how it look when enemy overpowers the Faceless...
+And that's how it looks when enemy overpowers the Faceless...
 ![](Faceless_GIFS/health_reduction.gif)

 ### Game offers over 15 enemies and each of them has their own unique skills.